scotchANDsolder/XA-310/Assignments/Final Proj 8f0d8.md

 Additionally answers the following reflective questions:

 - What were some limitation of this process?
-- Do you think your computational results/visualization accurate represent your personal experience? if yes, how so? if no, why not?
+- Do you think your computational results accurate represent your personal experience? if yes, how so? if no, why not?
 - What could you do to get more accurate results and inferences?
 - If you were to repeat this activity, what would you do differently?